 DISCOVERY FOUNDATION SKILLS: Inquiry courses prepare first-year students to succeed at the college level by helping them become active, independent thinkers who look at subjects and challenging problems from a number of viewpoints.
 All inquiry courses are small and involve experiential learning, e.g., learning by doing.

-DISCOVERY FELLOWS INCO 620: A theory-to-practice seminar that explores democratic theory from a deliberative perspective, dialogue and small group facilitation, civic engagement, and social justice.
+INCO 620 - Talk to Action: Facilitating Deliberative Democracy - A theory-to-practice seminar that explores democratic theory from a deliberative perspective, dialogue and small group facilitation, civic engagement, and social justice.

 COGNATES!
 It’s not a Minor.
 It’s not a Major.
 It’s a Cognate!
 A cognate is a coherent set of courses in a discipline or interdisciplinary grouping aimed at enhancing career-oriented skills in high demand in the employment market.
 A cognate will typically consist of 12 or more credits.
 Cognate in Technical Writing and Public Speaking and a Cognate in Information Technology are now available.